Martin-Gleiss/smartvisu/lib/templatechecker/Developers.md

 `[parameter index]` is a zero based numeric value: 0 means the first parameter, 1 the second, 2 the third, ...

 `'[type]'` indicates the type of the parameter.
 Supported types are described in the next section.
-Parameter types and all aother settings are collected from the widgtes docstring.
+Parameter types and all other settings are collected from the widgets docstring.
 See description in the subsequent sections.

 # Widget Parameter Configuration